U.S. regulator zeroes in on Boeing 787 battery certification

 As Hersman was addressing the news conference in Washington DC, the first 787 flight since mid-January left Texas for Washington state, a so-called ferry flight being run under heavy conditions to see if any battery problems crop up.

 According to flight tracking website FlightAware, it left Dallas at 9:25 a.m.
-CST (1525 GMT) for the nearly three-and-a-half hour flight to Everett, Washington.
+CST (3.35 p.m.
+British Time) for the nearly three-and-a-half hour flight to Everett, Washington.
 Ultimately scheduled for delivery to China Southern Airlines (600029.SS), the aircraft has not yet been handed over to the customer.

 The Federal Aviation Administration said Wednesday it had approved the flight, which differed from Boeing's request to run a series of test flights.
 It placed a number of conditions on the one-off trip, mostly having to do with testing and monitoring the plane's battery.